Nimishaa6/IPL-2025-Data-Analytics-Dashboard/README.md

 - The project demonstrated how sports data can be transformed into meaningful business insights using Power BI.
 - Dashboard interactivity helped users analyze performance efficiently and make data-driven observations.

 # Final Conclusion

-The IPL 2025 Data Analytics Dashboard successfully transformed raw cricket data into meaningful and interactive visual insights using Power BI.
-The project helped analyze team performance, player statistics, match trends, and season highlights through KPIs and data visualization techniques.
+The IPL Data Analytics Dashboard (2008–2025) successfully transformed raw cricket datasets into meaningful and interactive visual insights using Power BI.
+The project analyzed team performance, player statistics, season trends, and match analytics through advanced KPIs and visualization techniques.

 By working on this project, I gained practical experience in:
 - Data Cleaning